 The University of Liverpool is committed to providing equal opportunities for talented applicants from all backgrounds.
 Fundamentally, we believe that everyone with ability should be given every opportunity to succeed.
 We are therefore exploring ways in which we can use contextual data for fair access in our offer making.

 All universities, including ours, receive information from UCAS derived from the details you enter on your UCAS form.

-This includes the school or socio-economic context in which you have previously studied, together with information about any disability you may have, and whether you have been in care.
+This includes the school or socio-economic context in which you have previously studied, together with information about any disability you may have, and whether you have been in social care at any point in your life.

 This data can help universities to understand more fully the academic potential that you may have, potential that may not have been fully demonstrated by your prior academic achievements.
 We recognise that circumstances beyond your control can impact on your learning and we want to account for that in our admissions process.